MolotovCherry/stegcloak/README.md

 `wasm` - If you need wasm support, this feature's for you!

+# Crates

+`stegcloak-wasm` - This is a pure binding crate to use this purely from javascript.
+If you want to use `stegcloak` in your wasm app, use the normal `stegcloak` crate with the `wasm` feature

 # Warning

 This is currently under dev.
 Algorithm may be changed at any time, and previously encoded